Issue with your academic experience? We can help.

-Resources: Library, IT, Student Support, Project Work, Quality and availability of resources, Academic Support Tutor system, Student Handbooks, Work Placements, year abroad, NSS, employability skills.
+Library, IT, student support, project work, quality and availability of resources, Personal Supervisor system, student handbooks, work placements, year abroad, NSS, employability skills.

-Evaluation: Learning and teaching methods, student evaluations, quality of teaching, academic policy, module evaluation
+Learning and teaching methods, student evaluations, quality of teaching, academic policy, module evaluation.

 The University's Skills Team can offer help on all aspects of academic writing – online, in workshops and during individual appointments.
 Workshops and Master Classes are available to everyone.

-Academic Support Tutors are members of staff from your department.
-Your Academic Support Tutor is there for you to talk to about any academic problem you are experiencing, give you advice and guidance and to point you in the direction of further help, support and advice.
-Each Faculty also has a Senior Tutor.
-This is someone from another Faculty who you can approach for independent support if you can’t resolve a matter internally.
+Personal Supervisors are members of staff from your Academic Unit.
+Your Personal Supervisor is there for you to talk to about any academic problem you are experiencing, give you advice and guidance and to point you in the direction of further help, support and advice.